Adiityapandeyup/THE-DOOR/README.md

 ## 🌐 Overview

-**The Door** is a lightweight, responsive web application engineered to bridge the gap between desktop power and mobile convenience.
+**VAGAIRA** is a lightweight, responsive web application engineered to bridge the gap between desktop power and mobile convenience.
 Built with a focus on speed and clean UI/UX, it serves as a central hub for daily digital tasks—from document processing to environmental data tracking.

 ### [Project Dashboard Preview Placeholder]